AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ---

-### Editing a patient : `editperson`
+### Editing a patient: `editperson`

-Edits an existing patient in the Med Logger.
+Edits an existing patient in the MedLogger.

 Format: `editperson INDEX [n/NAME] [i/NRIC] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the patient at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed, i.e., the addition of tags is not cumulative.
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.